-DHAKA, Bangladesh (AP) - Power was restored in most of Bangladesh on Sunday, a day after the impoverished, energy-starved nation was plunged into a nationwide blackout when a transmission line from neighboring India failed, officials said.
+DHAKA, Bangladesh (AP) - Power was back on across Bangladesh on Sunday, a day after the impoverished, energy-starved nation was plunged into a nationwide blackout when the transmission line from neighboring India failed, officials said.

-DHAKA, Bangladesh (AP) — Power was restored in most of Bangladesh on Sunday, a day after the impoverished, energy-starved nation was plunged into a nationwide blackout when a transmission line from neighboring India failed, officials said.
+DHAKA, Bangladesh (AP) — Power was back on across Bangladesh on Sunday, a day after the impoverished, energy-starved nation was plunged into a nationwide blackout when the transmission line from neighboring India failed, officials said.

-After an evening spent in the dark, most of the residents of Dhaka, the capital of more than 10 million people, got electricity back on by 1 a.m.
-Sunday, said Mohammad Nasir Uddin, a control room official of the Dhaka Power Distribution Co.
-Power was restored in other major cities too, but it was not clear how many people were still without electricity.
+After an evening spent in the dark, most residents of the capital, Dhaka — a city of more than 10 million people — got electricity back by 1 a.m.
+Sunday, said Mohammad Nasir Uddin, a control room official for the Dhaka Power Distribution Co.
+Power was fully restored to all parts of Dhaka and the rest of the country by noon.

 Bangladesh is considered one of the most energy-poor nations, with one of the lowest per capita electricity consumption rates in the world.
-More than a third of Bangladesh's 166 million people still have no access to electricity, while the country often is able to produce only some of its 11,500-megawatt generation capacity.
+More than a third of its 166 million people still have no access to electricity, and often the country can produce only some of its meager 11,500-megawatt generation capacity.